 Sign up to hear from us about upcoming events, our projects, and how you can help!

-Join us for our Corrections Reform Action on Tuesday, October 29, 2019 from 7:00 pm to 8:30 pm at St. Paul’s Cathedral, 2 Cherry St. in Burlington.
-VIA leaders will ask for changes in facilities and therapeutic and restorative programs in the Chittenden Regional Corrections Facility and other prisons across the state.
-Special guests are Mike Touchette, Commissioner of the Department of Corrections, as well as members of the House Corrections & Institutions Committee and of the Senate Judiciary Committee.
+Our Corrections Reform Action on October 29, 2019 at St. Paul’s Cathedral in Burlington was well-attended and highly successful.
+VIA leaders won commitments for changes in facilities and therapeutic and restorative programs in the Chittenden Regional Corrections Facility and other prisons across the state from Mike Touchette, Commissioner of the Department of Corrections, Sen. Phil Baruth of the Senate Judiciary Committee, and Rep. Curt Taylor of the House Corrections & Institutions Committee.
+Read our Research Report.

 We have launched our

 In this campaign, we seek to increase the number of regular, monthly givers to 70 of our leaders and friends to be made automatically by credit card or through direct bank deposit.